Mmaz1988/GlueSemWorkbench_v2/README.md

 without any warranty.
 You should have received a copy of the GNU General Public License along with the source code.
 If not, please visit http://www.gnu.org/licenses/ for more information.

-## Distribution
-For using the dependency parser, the Stanford CoreNLP tools are required, preferably in version 3.8.0 from 2017-06-09 or version 3.9.1 from 2018-02-27.
-The CoreNLP tools can be downloaded here: https://stanfordnlp.github.io/CoreNLP/history.html.
-The respective JAR file needs to be either compiled as part of the glueSemWorkbench build or placed into the same directory as the glueSemWB JAR.

 # Usage
 You will need a Java runtime environment (version 8 or higher) to run the program.
 We recommend to use OpenJDK which can be downloaded at [OpenJDK](https://jdk.java.net/13/).